WPA vs CCPA (CPRA)

 Note that this does not include de-identified data, i.e. data that cannot be directly or indirectly linked to a specific individual.

-Under the CCPA, personal information covers information that is directly or indirectly linked to a specific individual or household.
+Under the CCPA (CPRA), personal information covers information that is directly or indirectly linked to a specific individual or household.

 Publicly-available information from federal, state or local government records is not considered personal information under both Acts.